Omitting types in logic of metric structures: Uniform sequences of types

-Theorem~\ref{T.Uniform} and Proposition~\ref{P4} are potentially useful because some of the most important properties of C*-algebras are \udt.
-This includes nuclearity, nuclear dimension, decomposition rank, and being TAF, AF or UHF (\cite{Mitacs2012}, \cite{Muenster}).
+Some of the most important properties of \cstar-algebras are \udt.
+This includes being AF, UHF (\cite{Mitacs2012}), $C(X)$ for a chainable continuum (\cite{eagle2015pseudoarc}), TAF, Popa algebra or quasidiagonal, having nuclear dimension $\leq n$, decomposition rank $\leq n$, for $n\in \omega$, (\cite[Theorem~5.7.3]{Muenster}).
+(See however \cite{goldbring2015omitting} and \cite{goldbring2015model} for some negative examples.)
 These types are particularly simple and we include a straightforward technical sharpening of Proposition~\ref{P4} with an eye to potential applications.